 Hobbies and achievements

-I have a wide variety of hobbies.
-Motorcycling has always been important to me since the age of 17 and after being a Utility Warehouse Distributor for just 18 months, I was earning enough money to afford a brand new BMW motorbike.
+Motorcycling has always been important to me since the age of 17 and after being a Utility Warehouse Partner for just 18 months, I was earning enough money to afford a brand new BMW motorbike.
 I also enjoy hang gliding, snowboarding, skydiving and most other dangerous sports :-).
 I have recently started Kitesurfing at Camber in Kent – a great sport to get involved in.

 I qualified in July 2014 for my free white Utility Warehouse mini, subtly adorned with pink pigs!
 A goal which had been driving me since the start (no pun intended!).
 The next goal in my Utility Warehouse business is to help enough other peope to generate a meaningful second income by building my team that I become promoted to Senior Group Leader (SGL).
 You can find out more about the structure of the Utility Warehouse business opportunity by signing up to receive a free information pack on the top right of this page.